The best of Paris versus the best of London—which comes out on top?

 Eiffel Tower vs. Big Ben

 Here’s another tie.
-How can you have Paris without la Tour Eiffel, as much the symbol of this city as Marianne is of France?
+How can you have Paris without la Trip Eiffel, as much the symbol of this city as Marianne is of France?
 And what about Big Ben and the houses of the British Parliament?
 Imagine a New Year’s celebration in London without the backdrop of Elizabeth Tower, as Big Ben was recently renamed as part of the Queen Elizabeth II’s Diamond Jubilee celebration.
-You can tour both the Eiffel Tower and Big Ben and actually go up inside them (but you can eat a good meal inside the Eiffel Tower, giving it the slightest hint of an edge).
+You can trip both the Eiffel Tower and Big Ben and actually go up inside them (but you can eat a good meal inside the Eiffel Tower, giving it the slightest hint of an edge).

 Paris Taxi vs. London Taxi